 In a year that saw executive orders coming out rapid fire, a FAR revolution and a government shutdown, there is some good news.
 A Pentagon memo from earlier this year titled Directing Modern Software Acquisition to Maximize Lethality may simplify and expedite the process for companies to have the Department...

-Andrew Swick and Margaret M. Cassidy We are going to unpack some parts of the FY26 NDAA most relevant to defense contractors and their advisors.
-This installment covers Industrial Base Investment and Opportunities, organized into five subcategories: Industrial Base Fund & capacity investments; Domestic sUAS and IndoPacific cooperation; Portfolio Acquisition...
+We are going to unpack some parts of the FY26 NDAA most relevant to defense contractors and their advisors.
+This installment covers Industrial Base Investment and Opportunities, organized into five subcategories: Industrial Base Fund & capacity investments; Domestic sUAS and IndoPacific cooperation; Portfolio Acquisition Executive (PAE) and centralized acquisition; Requirements...

 Recently I was in a meeting with ten other people and we were trying to resolve a risky business situation that had legal and financial implications for the company.
 Discussing risky business situations with this group of folks was nothing new.
 In fact, we were having the same conversation over...